sarcophagus-org/marketing_site/_posts/2021-03-17-Its-Probably-Nothing-Update-0.md

 4. Set your resurrection time, please make sure this is at least a few hours away for the alpha.

-5. Chose an Archaeologist to curse, you're welcome to adjust the parameters, but the defaults are set to make sure everything runs smoothly.
+5. Choose an Archaeologist to curse, you're welcome to adjust the parameters, but the defaults are set to make sure everything runs smoothly.

 6. Click "Finish" to create your sarcophagus.